 Facebook slammed for 'censorship' of country group's patriotic song

-Facebook was slammed by the Wes Cook band Tuesday after it prevented the country group from using the social network's paid tools to promote its song "I Stand for the Flag."
+Facebook has been slammed by the Wes Cook band after it prevented the country group from using the social network's paid tools to promote its song "I Stand for the Flag."

+The row has led to allegations of bias against the social network.
+"It has do with a level of political bias that we feel that Facebook has within its algorithms," bandmember Nathan Stoops told Fox & Friends Thursday.
+"If these algorithms are programmed to reject content like 'I Stand for the Flag,' then I think that would give a lot of Americans the right to be offended by that level of bias within a company that purports itself to be politically neutral."

-The Nashville-based group released a video for "I Stand for the Flag" on Facebook Monday morning.
-They planned to promote the video using the paid promotion tools that the social network provides.
+The Nashville-based group released a video for "I Stand for the Flag" on Facebook Monday.
+They planned to promote the video for 24 hours using the paid promotion tools that the social network provides.
 The request was initially approved and then rejected by Facebook, which cited the video’s "political content," according to the band.

-Late Tuesday, Facebook told Fox News the decision was overturned and the ad is running now.
+Late Tuesday, Facebook told Fox News that the decision has been overturned.
 "We recently announced anyone running ads about political or other major national issues must include a 'paid for' label," explained a Facebook spokesperson.
 "After looking again, we determined that this ad doesn't need that label.
 While this is a new policy, and while we won’t ever be perfect, we think knowing who is behind an ad is important, and we’ll continue to work on improving as we roll it out."

 The song features lyrics such as: "Don't care if you're black or white or who you love, I stand for the Flag and the Flag stands for all of us."

-Note: This story was updated Thursday July 5.